openhab/openhab-addons/bundles/org.openhab.binding.plugwiseha/README.md

 After setting up the Plugwise Home Automation bridge you can start a manual scan to find all devices registered on the gateway.
 You can also manually add things by entering the corresponding device id as a configuration parameter.
-The device id's can be found be enabling TRACE logging in the Karaf console.
+The device IDs can be found be enabling TRACE logging in the Karaf console.

 ## Thing Configuration